How Much Does Electricity Cost in Your State?

 Rank | State | Average residential electricity rate (cents/kWh)* |

-*Based on latest data from the Energy Information Administration (EIA)
+*Based on the latest data from the Energy Information Administration (EIA)

 Which state has the cheapest electricity?